Employees are entitled to use up to 6 of their accrued sick days per year due to illness of their parent or their spouse's parent

 - The right may be exercised as long as the employee's spouse has not used his/her sick days to care for the same individual.

-- It is also possible to consider partial days in which the employee is absent due to the illness of the parent, and which will be calculated according to the ratio between the hours absent and the hours of a full work day.
+- It is also possible to consider partial days (hours) in which the employee is absent due to the illness of the parent, and which will be calculated according to the ratio between the hours the employee is absent and the hours of a full work day.

 - A parent will be considered ill if he becomes completely dependent on the help of others to perform daily activities.